staysail/nova-dvelop/D-Velop.novaextension/README.md

 We anticipate that _serve-d_ will grow additional capabilities, and when it does we will try to enable such functionality here.

+Debugging support via the Debug Adapter Protocol is something we anticipate in the future, once we figure out a nice way to deliver a version of LLDB with D language support enabled.
+(We've already done this for our other language extensions, but as always, D is a little bit ... erm... special.)
+If someone wants to help out with this effort, which is mostly a packaging/delivery problem, please reach out to us.

 ## 🐜 Bugs 🐜

 > Note that earlier versions of Nova had bugs which impacted the functionality